sohale/unit-test-demo/show-n-tell-1/unit-testing.md

 * Sepearation of modules, parts, etc
    * Interface
 * (Team dynamics) Pyramid

+Pitfalls:
+* too tight conditions (testing more)
+* should be isolated
+* impleemetation details
+* Mutiple-tests
+* far from dev time
 ### Why?
 Why it works? / why this way?
 Seems magical.
 * Curse of dimensionality